-In addition to local invasion, carcinoma of the cervix can spread via the regional lymphatics or bloodstream.
+Carcinoma of the cervix can spread via local invasion, the regional lymphatics, or bloodstream.
 Tumor dissemination is generally a function of the extent and invasiveness of the local lesion.
 While cancer of the cervix generally progresses in an orderly manner, occasionally a small tumor with distant metastasis is seen.
 For this reason, patients must be carefully evaluated for metastatic disease.

-Pretreatment surgical staging is the most accurate method to determine the extent of disease.
-Because there is little evidence to demonstrate overall improved survival with routine surgical staging, the staging usually should be performed only as part of a clinical trial.
+Pretreatment surgical staging is the most accurate method to determine the extent of disease, but there is little evidence to demonstrate overall improved survival with routine surgical staging; the staging is usually performed only as part of a clinical trial.
 Pretreatment surgical staging in bulky but locally curable disease may be indicated in select cases when a nonsurgical search for metastatic disease is negative.
-If abnormal nodes are detected by computed tomography scan or lymphangiography, fine-needle aspiration should be negative before a surgical staging procedure is performed.
+If abnormal nodes are detected by computed tomography (CT) scan or lymphangiography, fine-needle aspiration should be negative before a surgical staging procedure is performed.

-The Féderation Internationale de Gynécologie et d'Obstétrique (FIGO) and the American Joint Committee on Cancer (AJCC) have designated staging to define cervical cancer; the FIGO system is most commonly used.[2,3]
+The Féderation Internationale de Gynécologie et d'Obstétrique (FIGO) and the American Joint Committee on Cancer have designated staging to define cervical cancer; the FIGO system is most commonly used.[3,4]

 |FIGO = Féderation Internationale de Gynécologie et d'Obstétrique.|

 |a Adapted from FIGO committee on gynecologic oncology.|